Ayushman-Pyne/Obsidian-Brain/1 - Rough Notes/Week 0 - Scratch.md

 #### U+1F602 is used to represent the 😂 face in Unicode.

 Another interesting thing about unicode is the combining of emojis or different elements of an emoji.
 For example: There is this 👍 emoji and this 👍🏻 emoji, they both represent thumbs up but are different in skin color.
 To represent them in unicode there were two ways.
 The first being to assign a different value for both the emojis, but that would create problems when there are more than one hand sign and 5 skin tones.
-The problem being that
+The problem being that there would be 5 times the number of emojis needed and will use more space. so this will not be the approach.
+Unicode developers decided to implement a completely different approach which was efficient and used less space.
+They decided to add modifiers which would instruct the computer that the emoji will have some of it's features will change.
+For e